lolhop/ffmpeg-tools/README.md

 # FFmpeg Tools

-Another FFmpeg wrapper that allows you to do more things.
+Another Another FFmpeg wrapper that allows you to do more things.

 Compress videos, audio, and images.
 Change the speed of videos and audio.
-Change the resolution of images and vidoes.
+Change the resolution of images and videos.

-More to come!
+WIP